betovelandia/rainbow-syntax/README.md

 * Define proper colors in your `syntax-variables.less` file.
 Other packages can use these variables.
 All the variables defined in this package's `syntax-variables.less` file must be defined &mdash; you cannot pick and choose.
-* Always have a high-quality screenshot in the README
 * The `colors.less` file is not necessary, but it's good practice.